Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 - Type: array
 - Default: `[]`

+### Parameter: `publicIpAddressId`

+Public Standard SKU IP V4 based IP address to be associated with Virtual Network deployed service in the region.
+Supported only for Developer and Premium SKU being deployed in Virtual Network.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `restore`

 Undelete API Management Service if it was previously soft-deleted.
 If this flag is specified and set to True all other properties will be ignored.